 Finance & Career

 Identity theft has been a rising concern and issue that many Americans have faced over the years.
-During COVID 19, there has been an increase of identity theft and scams.
+During the COVID 19 era, there has been an increase of identity theft and scams.
 Equifax, Experian, and TransUnion, the three main credit bureaus, have recognized the challenge that people are facing.
-They are offering individuals access to a free weekly credit report through April 2021.
+They are offering individuals access to a free weekly credit report through April 20, 2022.
 People are all entitled to one free credit report from each of the three main credit bureaus each year.
 However, they have stepped up and are each offering this service more frequently during this time.